-Have you ever felt like your feelings of contentment weren’t enough?
+Have you ever felt like your feelings of contentment aren’t enough?
 Worried that you aren’t showing enough gratitude for all that you have?
 But still feel you should be striving for something more?
 What if it wasn’t an either-or?

 I feel like so much of our culture is viewed as an either-or.
 Either you’re a Wall Street wolf or humble hippie.
 A democrat or republican.
-An athlete or couch potato.
+An athlete or a couch potato.
 Grateful or unappreciative.

 But for many of us, it’s not that simple.
 We don’t fit into a neat little box.

 Balancing life’s opposing forces is a daily struggle for me.
 I feel like I need to work harder to create the next thing.
 But at the same time, I feel like I should slow down and enjoy all that I’ve worked for.